Thelukepet/course/assignments/sbt.md

 to learn how to create a standalone Spark application and subsequently run it using [`spark-submit` for a yarn cluster](http://spark.apache.org/docs/1.6.1/running-on-yarn.html#launching-spark-on-yarn).

-The documentation is a little too concise to be convenient, so let us walk through the process with an actual _overly simple_ example.
+The official documentation is a little too concise to be convenient, so let us walk through the process with an actual (but _overly simple_) example of a Spark application written in Scala.

 Download compressed archive [`rubigdata.tgz`](rubigdata.tgz) from the course website into your Docker container, and unpack the archive.